lelkin/ART_Contrasts_Analysis/data_analysis.md

     ## ART-C power SD 0.1432977

-Overall, ART-C has greater power than the original ARt.
-While a .09 difference might not seem like a lot, that means that ART-C found true differences 10% more often than the original ART, which is actually quite a big difference.
+Overall, ART-C has greater power than the original ART.
+While a .09 difference might not seem like a lot, that means that ART-C found true differences 9% more often than the original ART, which is actually quite a big difference.

 ### ART Power by Population Distribution